top of page

 After that, he was a felony prosecutor in Bay City, Texas, the county seat of Matagorda County, about 70 miles east of Victoria.
 He practiced appellate and criminal trial law north of Houston for many years.
 Much of his work there was representing people whom judges had appointed him to defend.
 Bob had been on the board of the Montgomery County Criminal Defense Lawyers Association in Conroe and has served on the Indigent Defense Committee of the Texas Criminal Defense Lawyers Association for years.

 He has appeared in state courts in huge cities and tiny country towns in many parts of Texas.
-Bob has defended people accused of a wide range of crimes, from murder, rape, and drug distribution to speeding.
+Bob has defended people accused of a wide range of crimes, from speeding to drug distribution to rape and murder.

 Bob believes passionately that no matter how unpleasant the accusation is, or how unpopular a criminal suspect is, each person deserves to be treated fairly and justly by law enforcement and the courts.
 Bob is proud of the relief that he has gotten for the many clients that he has had over the years, relief that includes dismissals and acquittals.
-Bob loves mentoring and training young lawyers.
+Bob’s past work for public defense offices and as a prosecutor has always involved mentoring and training young lawyers.
 He has taught other lawyers how to avoid being ineffective in assisting their clients.
 He has won awards for legal blog posts and has been featured in the Texas Bar Journal.
 He works hard to make the law clear to clients and their friends and families.
+He wants to empower his clients to make good choices.
 He is familiar with the challenges that immigration status can cause in dealing with a criminal charge.
-He loves solving people's problems.

 His son is an officer in the Texas National Guard.